Doula Certification Renewals Requirements & application to keep your certification current

 Frequently Asked Questions

-We will grant you a one-month grace period to complete requirements and submit your renewal application without de-listing you as a certified doula on our website.
-However, you will not receive an updated certificate with a future expiration date until you complete the re-approval process.
+However, you will not receive an updated certificate with a future expiration date until the re-approval process is complete.
 It is possible that your status as an approved provider through third parties (e.g., Carrot) could be at risk during the grace period.
+This could impact your ability to qualify for reimbursement for services to families with whom you are currently working.

-Once you are one month past your renewal date, your certification has lapsed.
-You will be able to renew once you have met all requirements and paid the fee, provided your training was not more than ten years past.
+Once you are one month past your renewal date, with outstanding issues in your Renewal Application still unresolved, your certification has lapsed.
+You will be able to renew once you have met all requirements.

-2. Can I switch back to my "lifetime certification" once I have chosen the renewal pathway?
+3. Can I switch back to my "lifetime certification" once I have chosen the renewal pathway?

 No, we have discontinued the lifetime certification.
 Lifetime certification is limited to folks who became certified before November 2025 and/or who enrolled in a Lifetime Doulas' training program prior to November 2025 and prefer the lifetime pathway.